 - Dr. Seuss’s 100 First Words by Dr. Seuss

-Scholastic also has a great set made for parents – And it has 25 books in it for a super reasonable price!
+Scholastic also has a great set made for parents of early readers- And it has 25 books in it for a super reasonable price!

 By turning learning sight words into a game, you can teach your little ones these important words while having tons of fun.
 Much like the activities that The Innovative Momma suggested, there are tons of easy DIY games you can create to play with your kids.
 You could make so many games into a learning opportunity, like making Go Fish, creating a memory game, or even building a fun scavenger hunt.